joetan79/stakewars-iii/challenges/challenge_5.md

 ##### Withdraw

-After 2-3 epochs after unstaking you can withdraw from the pool:
+After 2-3 epochs of unstaking you can withdraw from the pool:

 ```
 near call <staking_pool_id> withdraw '{"amount": "<amount yoctoNEAR>"}' --accountId <accountId> --gas=300000000000000
 ```

-To withdraw all you can run this command instead:
+To withdraw all you can run this command:
 ```
 near call <staking_pool_id> withdraw_all --accountId <accountId> --gas=300000000000000
 ```

-> Unlike stake command amount in unstake and withdraw ones should be in yoctoNEAR (1 NEAR = 100,000,000 yoctoNEAR).
+>> NOTE: Unlike stake command, amount in unstake and withdraw should be in yoctoNEAR.

 You can check unstaked and available for withdrawal balance of you pool this way: